-Measurable Goal(s) Including dates and numeric measures, as previously submitted Status: Including dates and numeric measures Changes proposed to BMP and/or Measurable Goal?
+Measurable Goal(s) Including dates and numeric measures, as previously submitted Status: Including dates and numeric measures Changes proposed to BMP and/ or Measurable Goal?
 (Yes/No).
 If yes, provide information on proposed changes and rationale.
 2.4.6 - Develop and maintain an Illicit Discharge Detection and Elimination (IDDE) tracking mechanism which tracks dry weather screening efforts and the location of remediation efforts to address identified illicit discharges.
-The annual dry-weather screening was completed in November 2021.
-The screening identifies potential illicit discharge or other conditions which require attention (e.g., debris, erosion, etc.).
-The results of the screening are incorporated into the IDDE tracker, which tracks the problems and corrective actions.
-No. 2.4.7 - Conduct dry weather screening annually at each of the major drainages within Fort Carson (B-Ditch, Clover Ditch, Infantry Creek, Rock Creek) for the presence of non-stormwater discharges.
-The 2022 dry-weather screening was completed in November 2022.
-The screening identifies potential illicit discharges, and identifies other conditions which require attention (e.g., debris, erosion, etc.).
-Dry weather screening is conducted throughout the permit year and is found in the 2022 Illicit Discharge and Qualitative Assessment Report.
-This is a large No. 2.4.8 - Have a household hazardous waste collection day, as needed or as practicable, either as a separate Fort Carson activity or in conjunction with nearby civilian jurisdictions.
-Fort Carson provides avenues for soldiers to turn in their hazardous wastes.
-No. 2.4.9 - Stencil all storm drains (e.g., paint, placards, stenciling), as practicable, in all areas with industrial uses and residential uses by the end of year four of this permit.
-During 2022, Fort Carson continued marking of storm drains, as needed, throughout the installation.
-New construction requires marking.
-No.
+The annual dry-weather screening was completed in October 2023.
+The screening identifies areas of concerns and rates these on a priority scale from 1-3.
+Potential illicit discharges or other conditions with a priority of 3 have service orders submitted ASAP and further investigated to assess if immediate controls can be applied.
+No 2.4.7 - Conduct dry weather screening annually at each of the major drainages within Fort Carson (B-Ditch, Clover Ditch, Infantry Creek, Rock Creek) for the presence of non-stormwater discharges.
+The annual dry-weather screening was completed in October 2023.
+Each drainage basin has several areas of concern that are screened annually.
+The screening identifies areas of concerns and rates these on a priority scale from 1-3.
+Potential illicit discharge or other conditions with a priority of 3 are further investigated to see if immediate controls can be applied.
+Service orders are then submitted accordingly No 2.4.8 - Have a household hazardous waste collection day, as needed or as practicable, either as a separate Fort Carson activity or in conjunction with nearby civilian jurisdictions.
+Fort Carson provides avenues for soldiers and families to turn in their hazardous wastes.
+Earth day provides a no appointment needed day to turn in waste.
+The Household Hazardous Waste Disposal Facility is located at 3255 Akers Dr. No 2.4.9 - Stencil all storm drains (e.g., paint, placards, stenciling), as practicable, in all areas with industrial uses and residential uses by the end of year four of this permit.
+During 2023, Fort Carson continued marking of storm drains, as needed, throughout the installation.
+New construction requires new marking and inventory updating No